taubmann/markdown-extra-editor/README.md

 [JavaScript port](https://github.com/tanakahisateru/js-markdown-extra)
 of
 [PHP Markdown Extra](http://michelf.ca/projects/php-markdown/extra)
-this Editor provides a lean Interface to Edit your [Markdown](http://daringfireball.net/projects/markdown)-Documents.
+this Editor provides a lean Interface to edit your [Markdown](http://daringfireball.net/projects/markdown)-Documents.

 With Support for Footnotes, Tables, Abbreviations etc. Markdown-Extra is a perfect choice to write even scientific Texts.